Cyogen/API-Implementation/README.md

     npm install express
     ```
 5. Create server, server.js:
-  - Write the server-side code using Express.js to create a server and handle HTTP requests.
+  - Write the server-side code using Express.js to create a server and have it handle HTTP requests.

     Imports:
       - The 'express' module is imported to create the server.